LiamBailey/Essential-SEO/readme.txt

 Tested up to: 3.6
 Stable tag: trunk

-Allows you to add basic search engine optimisations to your WordPress site.
+Allows you to add basic search engine optimizations to your WordPress site.

 == Description ==